Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Little India will be about a 15-20 minute walk from Kampong Glam.
 If it’s really hot out, you can take a train or bus.

-There’s lots of restaurants, traditional markets and temples like the Sri Veeramakaliamman Temple.
+There’s lots of restaurants, traditional markets and temples like the Sri Veeramakaliamman Temple:

-I love going here for some good dosa or idli or just walking through the colorful buildings.
+I love going here for some good dosa or idli, or just walking through the colorful buildings.

 A 7-minute walk is also Mustafa Centre, a huge 24-hour shopping mall.
+You can buy inexpensive local and international goods.

 Chinatown